mantidproject/documents/Design/SANS/SANS_V2.md

 ## Motivation

-The SANS reduction workflow makes use of the so-called `ReductionSingleton`, which essentially handles the configurational state of the reduction.
+The SANS reduction workflow is centered around the so-called `ReductionSingleton`, which essentially handles the configurational state of the reduction.
 It stores this state information either directly in itself, in an `ISISInstrument` object or so-called reductions steps.
 The individual reduction steps can also extract information from the `RedcutionSingleton`.
-This causes the reduction steps to be deeply coupled to the `ReductionSingleton`, which makes it hard to unit test them (and probably explains why such tests do not exist).
-In addition there is a strong coupling of the `ReductionSingleton` to the GUI logic, which essentially makes the ISIS SANS reduction a monolithic block.
+This causes the reduction steps to be deeply coupled to the `ReductionSingleton`, which makes it hard to unit test them.
+In addition there is a strong coupling of the `ReductionSingleton` to the GUI logic, which causes the ISIS SANS reduction to be fairly monolithic.

-A more modern approach is to use Mantid WorkflowAlgorithms.
-This mechanism avoids the deep coupling.
+A more modern approach is to use Mantid's WorkflowAlgorithms.
+This mechanism avoids deep coupling.
 Individual algorithms are supplied with the required workspaces and additional configurational information.
 They return an adequate output workspace.
-This setup naturally allows for simple unit testing.
+This setup naturally allows for unit testing.

 ## Current status

 Besides being fairly monolithic and largely untested, there are several concerns which have been repeatedly raised by the instrument scientists:
   * speed
-  * and excessive memory consumption
+  * and excessive memory consumption.

 A brief investigation of these two issues is presented below.